What About Bob?: Reception

+Box office

+What About Bob? was released in the United States and Canada on May 17, 1991.
+During its opening weekend it grossed a total of $9.2 million from 1,463 theaters—an average of $6,299 per theater—making it the highest grossing film of the weekend, ahead of F/X2 ($3.9 million) and Madonna: Truth or Dare ($3.4 million), both in their second weekend.
+In its second weekend—taking place over the extended 4-day Memorial Day holiday—What About Bob? fell to the number 2 position with an $11.2 million gross, placing it behind Backdraft ($15.7 million) and ahead of Hudson Hawk ($7.1 million), both films making their debut.
+What About Bob? fell to the number 3 position in its third weekend with a $6.4 million gross, behind the debut of Soapdish ($6.7 million) and ahead of Thelma & Louise ($4.2 million), in its second weekend.

+What About Bob? remained in the top-ten highest-grossing films for seven weeks.
+In total, What About Bob? grossed $63.7 million compared to its $39 million budget, making it the 15th highest-grossing film of 1991.
+This also made it Buena Vista's second highest-grossing live action film of the year behind Father of the Bride.

 Critical response

-Critical reaction was also favorable.
-Review aggregation website Rotten Tomatoes gives the film a "Certified Fresh" 82% rating based on reviews from 44 critics with an average rating of 6.50/10.
+Review aggregation website Rotten Tomatoes gives What About Bob? an 82% approval rating based on reviews from 44 critics and an average rating of 6.50/10.
 The site's consensus reads: "Bill Murray and Richard Dreyfuss' chemistry helps make the most of a familiar yet durable premise, elevating What About Bob? into the upper ranks of '90s comedies".

 When the television program Siskel and Ebert reviewed the film, Roger Ebert gave the film a "thumbs up" rating praising the different performances of Bill Murray and Richard Dreyfuss onscreen together as well as most of the film's humor.
-He said it was Bill Murray's best movie since Ghostbusters in 1984.
+He said it was Bill Murray's best film since Ghostbusters in 1984.
 Gene Siskel gave it a "thumbs down" rating and felt Murray gave a very funny and enjoyable performance in the film, but was rather upset by the Dreyfuss character and his angry and arrogant behaviors.
 He felt it would have been funnier if Dreyfuss had not given such an angry performance in the film and said that Dreyfuss ultimately ruined the film for him.

-Leonard Maltin also gave the film a favorable review: in Leonard Maltin's Movie and Video Guide he gives the film three stars out of a possible four, saying it's "a very funny outing with Murray and Dreyfuss approaching the relationship of the road runner and the coyote".
+Leonard Maltin said it is "a very funny outing with Murray and Dreyfuss approaching the relationship of the road runner and the coyote".
 Maltin faulted the film only for its ending, which he found very abrupt and silly.
 Lou Cedrone from The Baltimore Sun criticized the film: "It is too predictable and deals with a situation that is more irritating than amusing".